nextdynamic/azure-governance-foundations/AGF/101-Building-a-Cloud-Center-of-Excellence.md

 ----------

-The CCoE, as a whole, is composed of the person nominated by the executive sponsor (Mgmt Authority in the diagram below), a SCRUM master or program manager and a representative from each committee.
+The CCoE, as a whole, is composed of the person nominated by the executive sponsor (Mgmt Authority in the diagram below) acting as chair, a SCRUM master or program manager and a representative from each committee.

 Each committee must contain at least one member (but generally not more than six).
 Some committees can share memberships where appropriate.
 For example, a